KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 The example code shows creating a `build.rs` in the project and uses the output directory environment variable to include it into the modules, but since this should pretty much never change, we can create a simple throwaway project to generate the bindings just once, and copy them into our project.
+Feel free to stick with the version as described in the docs, where you re-generate the bindings every time they change/you create a new clean build.
+I just think that the extra build.rs in our project is unnecessary noise, especially once we need to generate other bindings.
+The drawback is that we have now a 27K lines of code, \>800kb monster in our repo.

 ```bash
 #in some empty dir